Q: How does Land Trust for Louisiana protect valuable natural areas throughout Louisiana?

 4th reason: They may be able to save on income taxes or estate taxes.
 If the land is used for agriculture, there are potentially even greater tax benefits.

 Q: What kind of tax benefits exist for conservation agreements?

 If a landowner places a conservation easement on his or her land, the value of the land is reduced.
 This is because the land can never be developed and so is not worth as much as if it were allowed to be developed.
-If the easement was donated, or sold to Land Trust for Louisiana below its market value, the donation is a tax deductible charitable contribution.
+If the easement is donated or sold to Land Trust for Louisiana, below its market value, the donation is a tax deductible charitable contribution.